magento/devdocs/guides/v2.2/javascript-dev-guide/widgets/widget_dropdown.md

 ### `autoclose`   {#d_autoclose}

-Whenever to close or not the dropdown menu when mouse is clicked outside of dropdown scope.
+Whenever to close or not the dropdown menu when the click is performed outside of dropdown scope.

 **Type**: Boolean